Search Tools Overview

-You can search Congress.gov using the search box available on most pages or via the advanced search page.
-Advanced search gives you the option of using a guided search form or a command line entry box.
+You can search Congress.gov using the search box available on most pages (main search) or via the advanced search page.
+Advanced search gives you the option of using a guided search form or a command line entry box for using SOLR query syntax.
+A quick search is available for the legislation collection.

 What Is Searched

-Legislation from the current Congress, including bill summary and status information and full bill text, is searched by default.
+From the main search, legislation from the current Congress, including bill summary and status information (metadata) and full bill text, is searched by default.
 To change the scope of your search by source, choose one from the selection list next to the search entry box.
-Source options include Current Legislation, All Legislation, All Sources, Members (profiles), Congressional Record, Committee Reports, Nominations and Treaty Documents.
+Source options include Current Legislation, All Legislation, All Sources, Members (profiles), Congressional Record, Committee Reports, Nominations, Treaty Documents and Executive Communications.

 Searching by Number